eclipse-tractusx/digital-product-pass/dpp-tutorial/explorer-path-insomnia.md

 3. Generate a new UUID:

-- Visit [this UUID Generator](https://www.uuidgenerator.net/version4) to generate an additional UIID
+- Visit  <a href="https://www.uuidgenerator.net/version4" target="_blank">this UUID Generator</a> to generate an additional UIID
 - Replace `<UUID-2>` with this new UUID

 > [!Important]